Best Sleep Position for Neck Pain

 Typically, pain arises from soft tissue tension around the cervical spine, leading to soft tissue strain and muscle spasms resulting in spinal stenosis and disc degeneration.

 All of your everyday movements –bending down to tie a shoe, lifting your child, lounging on the couch –can lead to misalignment in the spine and eventual muscle spasms in the neck, but one of the biggest culprits to neck pain is sleeping in the wrong position.
+Even the best mattress and pillows can’t prevent neck pain if you’re in a wonky sleeping position.

 The body, including soft tissue and bone, needs time to rest and regenerate from a long day.
 Healing typically happens during sleep when the body falls into a state of relaxation.
 Proper rejuvenation is out of reach if the body cannot rest.